 The purpose of the general diet surveys is to provide information on radionuclides in the food supply to the whole population, rather than to those in the vicinity of particular sources of contamination such as the nuclear industry.
-This programme, based on sampling and analysis of canteen meals, provides background information that is useful in interpreting site-related measurements and also helps ensure that all significant sources of contamination form part of the site-related programme.
-Data are also supplied as part of the UK submission to the EC under Article 36 of the Euratom Treaty\ to allow comparison with those from other EU Member States (Commission of the European Communities, 2000a; Joint Research Centre, 2009).
+This programme, based on sampling and analysis of canteen meals (and mixed diet in Scotland), provides background information that is useful in interpreting site-related measurements and also helps ensure that all significant sources of contamination form part of the site-related programme.
+Data are also supplied as part of the UK submission to the EC under Article 36 of the Euratom

+Treaty to allow comparison with those from other EU Member States (CEC, 2000a; Joint Research Centre, 2009).